sc-voice/sc-voice_net/content/study/keyboard.md

 <p><img src="img/play.png" class="ebt-image" alt="screenshot of play module" style="width: 400px;"></p>

 The buttons here are from left to right:
-- to previous segment
+- jump to previous segment
 - play segment in focus; pause play
-- to highlighted segment
+- jump to highlighted segment
 - continuous play from segment in focus; pause play
-- to next segment
+- jump to next segment

 The segment in focus is highlighted by a darker color and a dotted border, its ID is found in the middle of the play module.